-- Industry: Oil & Gas - Integrated
+- Industry: Oil & Gas Integrate

-- Market Cap: 28.35B
+- Market Cap: 12.26B

-- P/E: 22.09
+- P/E: 10.02

-- Dividend Yield: 2.10%
+- Dividend Yield: 3.92%

-- Dividend Payout Ratio: 46.34%
+- Dividend Payout Ratio: 39.29%

-- Chowder Score: Dividend Snapshot Members Only
+- Chowder Score: Members Only

 Revenue Growth & Market Exposure

-Founded in 1880, Imperial Oil has a deep experience of operating in diverse geological and geographical environments, and has witnessed several ups and down cycles in the oil industry.
-This long standing experience enhances the company’s resilience in combating volatile and tough times in the energy industry.
+Imperial has a presence in both upstream and downstream parts of the value chain and is less vulnerable to volatility in the energy sector.
+It is in a position to better capture the synergies arising through integrated manufacturing and marketing activities.
+Founded in 1880, Imperial Oil has a deep experience of operating in diverse geological and geographical environments and has witnessed several ups and downs cycles in the oil industry.
+This long-standing experience enhances the company’s resilience in combating volatile and tough times in the energy industry.

+Imperial operates through a well-diversified asset base of upstream, downstream and chemical assets, consisting of high-quality oil sand deposits, large refining capacities, and an extensive pipeline network.
+The company is an industry leader in research and technology, having invested more than billions in R&D over decades.
+It is further enhancing its portfolio by focusing on the highest value assets and core competencies.
 Ownership of long-life, quality upstream assets, strategically positioned refineries, strong logistics, and leading brands are strong competitive advantages of Imperial.
-The company also stands a good chance to benefit from the rising demand of oil and gas which is estimated to increase 25% by 2040.
+The company also stands a good chance to benefit from the rising demand for oil and gas which is estimated to grow by 20% by 2040.

 After the oil price downturn, many large energy companies like Royal Dutch Shell, Total SA and ConocoPhillips sold their oil sands deposits.
-Suncor Energy TSE:SU which is the largest oil producer in Canada and derives a majority of its revenues from its oil sand business is Imperial’s largest competitor.
-Canadian Natural Resources TSE:CNQ also holds some of the best oil sands assets in North America, particularly thermal in situ properties.
-Cenovus Energy TSE:CVE is a large integrated oil and gas company based in Canada.
+Suncor which is the largest oil producer in Canada and derives a majority of its revenues from its oil sand business is Imperial’s largest competitor.
+Canadian Natural Resources also holds some of the best oil sands assets in North America, particularly thermal in situ properties.
+CCenovus Energy is a large integrated oil and gas company based in Canada.
 The company got a boost after the acquisition of most of ConocoPhillips’ operations in Western Canada, which almost doubled its oil sands production.